 Thursday, March 9, 2017 -

-The stability of Iraq, the Kurdistan Region as well as the wider region depends on promoting and sustaining viable economic growth and job creation.
-Iraq and other states are in desperate need of increased investment, both domestic and foreign, and of a revitalization of the private sector in order to ease the fiscal burden on already over-stretched government budgets and to lessen the reliance on hydrocarbon revenues.
-But this flow of funds is being held back by institutional weakness, lack of transparency and uncertain investment rules.
-This panel will explore the key reforms that need to be put in place and how meaningful reform can be effectively implemented and secured.
+The stability of Iraq, the Kurdistan Region, as well as the wider Middle East depends on the promotion and sustaining of economic growth and job creation.
+Iraq and other states are in desperate need of increased investment, both domestic and foreign, and of a revitalization of the private sector in order to ease the fiscal burden on already overstretched government budgets and to reduce reliance on hydrocarbon revenues.
+But this flow of funds has been held back by institutional weakness, lack of transparency and uncertain investment environments.
+This panel explored the key reforms that need to be put in place and way through which those reforms can be effectively implemented and secured.

 Moderator: Abdulwahab Alkebsi, Deputy Director of Programs, Center for International Private Enterprise